-SERVICE DESCRIPTION eMule These programs use advanced file sharing applications relying on central servers to search for files.
-They use default port 4662. www The World Wide Web (WWW) is an Internet system to distribute graphical, hyperlinked information, based on Hyper Text Transfer Protocol (HTTP) - a client/server protocol for the World Wide Web.
+SERVICE DESCRIPTION VoIP (SIP) Sending voice signals over the Internet is called Voice over IP or VoIP.
+Session Initiated Protocol (SIP) is an internationally recognized standard for implementing VoIP.
+SIP is an application-layer control (signaling) protocol that handles the setting up, altering and tearing down of voice and multimedia sessions over the Internet.
+SIP is transported primarily over UDP but can also be transported over TCP, using the default port number 5060.
+Telnet Telnet is the login and terminal emulation protocol common on the Internet and in UNIX environments.
+It operates over TCP/IP networks.
+Its primary function is to allow users to log into remote host systems.
+Telnet uses TCP port 23.
+TFTP Trivial File Transfer Protocol is an Internet file transfer protocol similar to FTP, but uses the UDP (User Datagram Protocol) rather than TCP (Transmission Control Protocol). www The World Wide Web (WWW) is an Internet system to distribute graphical, hyperlinked information, based on Hyper Text Transfer Protocol (HTTP) - a client/server protocol for the World Wide Web.
 The Web is not synonymous with the Internet; rather, it is just one service on the Internet.
 Other services on the Internet include Internet Relay Chat and Newsgroups.
 The Web is accessed through use of a browser.